Should you be bailing out your adult children?

 Can you help in other ways?

 You might decide that you can’t support your children financially as adults.
 That is absolutely fine, and your call.
 It’s far better to be upfront about your financial constraints than give handouts you can ill-afford.
+Even if you can afford it, bailing out your children may not even be the right answer!

 But it’s worth asking whether you can help in other ways.
 Does your child need help with budgeting and financial planning?
 Your experience will be invaluable.
 Is it education loans they’re concerned about?
 Perhaps you can help them negotiate favourable terms.